g4m817/llm-attention-head-instability/README.md

 ---

 ## 5. On Instability Windows (Observations + Hypothesis)
 A key observation is that **instability onset appears to be model-dependent rather than dataset-dependent**.
 In Nous-Capybara-7B, divergence between benign and adversarial runs appears immediately within the first few decoding steps.
-Heatmaps of mean instability show that attacks trigger elevated cross-head variance almost instantly, and stepwise AUROC peaks at steps 1-3.
-By contrast, Mistral-7B-Instruct shows relatively flat early-step curves: instability rises only later, becoming most discriminative in steps 11-26.
+Heatmaps of mean instability show that attacks trigger elevated cross-head variance almost instantly.
+By contrast, Mistral-7B-Instruct shows relatively flat early-step, instability rises only later, becoming most discriminative in steps 11–26.

 This difference is reinforced by distribution plots: in Nous, attack scores separate cleanly from benign in early windows, while in Mistral, separation is strongest when scores are pooled over mid-range decoding.
-Scatter plots confirm that in both models, instability correlates more strongly with head agreement breakdown than with entropy.
-Together, these results demonstrate that, in our experiments, **the effective detection window is a function of model architecture and training, not input dataset**.
+In both models, instability correlates more strongly with head agreement breakdown than with entropy.
+Together, these results might imply that **the effective detection window is a function of model architecture and training, not input dataset**, although more datasets and experiments are required.

 ### Heatmaps: Where Instability Emerges
 Side-by-side heatmaps visualize how attacks raise head disagreement relative to benign runs.